 From India, Bangalore

-As we are aware, matters concerning 'WFH' thrown open consequent to circumstances followed 'covid-19' impacts.
-I afraid relevant provisions of various acts, rules have not been amended suitable for this conditions.
-And elaborate case laws are necessary to clarify this issue.
+As we are aware, matters concerning 'WFH' have been thrown open consequent to circumstances followed by 'Covid-19' impacts.
+I am afraid that relevant provisions of various acts and rules have not been amended suitably for these conditions.
+Elaborate case laws are necessary to clarify this issue.

 Please read the contents in this link - https://economictimes.indiatimes.com/news/india/liability-to-pay-compensation-on-death-of-worker-arises-immediately-after-demise-sc/articleshow/90157257.cms?from=mdr

-Liability to pay compensation on death of worker arises immediately after demise: SC
+Liability to pay compensation on the death of a worker arises immediately after demise: SC

-In the verdict, the apex court dealt with the provisions of the Employee's Compensation Act, 1923 while coming to the rescue of a family whose bread-earner had died of a snake bite in 2009 while cutting sugarcane at a field in Solapur district of Maharashtra.
+Synopsis: In the verdict, the apex court dealt with the provisions of the Employee's Compensation Act, 1923, while coming to the rescue of a family whose bread-earner had died of a snake bite in 2009 while cutting sugarcane in a field in Solapur district of Maharashtra.

 "Therefore, on the death of the employee/deceased immediately, the amount of compensation can be said to be falling due.
 Therefore, the liability to pay the compensation would arise immediately on the death of the deceased," it said.